 Gottfried Wilhelm Leibniz (also known as von Leibniz) was a prominent German mathematician, philosopher, physicist and statesman.
 Noted for his independent invention of the differential and integral calculus, Gottfried Leibniz remains one of the greatest and most influential metaphysicians, thinkers and logicians in history.
 He also invented the Leibniz wheel and suggested important theories about force, energy and time.

 Early Life and Education:

-Gottfried Lelbniz was born in Leipzig, endeavor Germany to influential parents.
+Gottfried Leibniz was born on 1st July 1646 in Leipzig, Saxony, Germany to influential parents.
 His father, a professor of moral philosophy at the city’s university, died when Leibniz was only six.
 His mother was the daughter of a rich local lawyer.